Interviews

 Mike talks with Sonic Coast curator Brian Maloney about his influences, upcoming shows (April 2024) and his 2023 release "Love Never Rests".

-Julianne Ankley with Jane Asher
+Julianne Ankley

 Julianne Ankley's soulful Americana, Blue Country, and Roots style hails from a small Michigan border town close to the shore of Lake Huron and within earshot of Detroit's musical influences.